 - Identify unhelpful patterns of thought and behavior and replace them with healthier ways of thinking and behaving.

-- Address the underlying issues that led to the substance abuse and mental illness, which often includes chronic stress or a history of trauma.
+- Address the underlying issues that led to the substance abuse and mental health disorder, which often includes chronic stress or a history of trauma.

-- Develop coping skills for dealing with mental illness symptoms, stress, cravings, negative emotions, and other powerful relapse triggers.
+- Develop coping skills for dealing with mental health disorder symptoms, stress, cravings, negative emotions, and other powerful relapse triggers.

-- Learn about substance use disorders and mental illness, including how they develop, how they’re treated, and how long-term recovery is achieved.
+- Learn about substance use disorders and mental health disorder, including how they develop, how they’re treated, and how long-term recovery is achieved.

 - Repair damaged relationships and explore family and household issues.